 Skip to main content

-Ranch Water played a cameo I’m still grateful for today.
-The zesty, relatively low-ABV beverage cooled my core and powered me past all of the associated hot weather hangups (the swamp crotch, the fatigue, the mild hallucinations).
+The zesty, relatively low-ABV beverage cooled my core and powered me past the associated hot weather hangups (the swamp crotch, the fatigue, the mild hallucinations).
 It’s a drink you can enjoy all day without getting tanked.
-Better, it’s easy to make—an underrated feature given the fact that the last thing you want to be doing on a scorching day is overexerting yourself.
+Better, it’s easy to make—an underrated feature given that the last thing you want to do on a scorching day is overexert yourself.

-“It has become so popular that its origins have been obscured, but if there is another person who can credibly claim to have invented the drink, I have not found that source yet,” he says.
-For the original recipe, he’s inclined to go with what Ranch 616 does.
+“It has become so popular that its origins have been obscured, but if there is another person who can credibly claim to have invented the drink, I have not found that source yet,” he said.
+With the original recipe, he’s inclined to go with what Ranch 616 does.

-“In many places, the drink has been simplified—bartenders will open a Topo, pour out some of the bubbly water, and add tequila and lime juice directly to the bottle,” he says.
+“In many places, the drink has been simplified — bartenders will open a Topo, pour out some of the bubbly water, and add tequila and lime juice directly to the bottle,” Alan explained.
 “I think this is a refreshing drink, but I prefer the ‘classic’ Ranch Water, served tall and with the orange liqueur to balance out the drink.”

-Alan is quick to call out those who just think the drink is a tequila and soda.
+Alan is quick to call out those who think the drink is tequila and soda.
 The lime, he says, is more than a garnish.
-It’s a major player (“there is quite a bit more of it than you would get from just squeezing the lime garnish on a Tequila Soda,” he remarks).
+It’s a major player.
+“There is quite a bit more of it than you would get from just squeezing the lime garnish on a tequila soda,” he said.
 Then there’s the mineral water.
-“Second, it has to be sparkling mineral water from Mexico,” he says.
+“Second, it has to be sparkling mineral water from Mexico,” he said.
 “By definition, the Ranch Water requires Topo Chico, or you will also see it made with Mineragua or Tehuacan.
 But soda water off the gun does not a Ranch Water make!”

 As per usual these days, there are canned options for this drink.
-Ranch Rider out of Austin makes a formidable one, for what it’s worth.
+Ranch Rider out of Austin makes a formidable one.
 But you’re a capable person, even with the merciless sun looking you dead in the eye.
 Let’s begin with tequila: This is not a drink for brown spirits.
 Put the aged tequila down and go with blanco.
 It’s light and full of finesse, exactly what you’re after with this particular cocktail.
 We’re going for uplifting here, not hot and heavy.

-As much as we love three-ingredient cocktails such as this, you can dress it up a bit if you feel so inclined.
-Those with a sweet tooth are encouraged to throw in a float of Triple Sec or simple syrup.
-Mezcal fans can add an ounce to the recipe below for a smoky kick.
-And fresh peppers or citrus wedges are always welcome, as garnishes and added flavors.
+As much as we love three-ingredient cocktails such as this, you can dress it up if you feel inclined.
+Those with a sweet tooth are encouraged to throw in a float of triple sec or simple syrup.
+Mezcal fans can add an ounce to the Ranch Water recipe below for a smoky kick.
+And fresh peppers or citrus wedges are always welcome as garnishes and added flavors.

 Also, let’s not overlook the ice.
-With minimal drinks like this, frozen water can make or break things.
-Make sure your ice is fresh, as in, hasn’t been sitting in your freezer for more than a few days.
-If your ice trays share freezer space with food, make certain the latter is sealed up snugly to prevent odors and off-flavors from infiltrating the ice.
-The last thing you want is a ranch water that tastes vaguely of corn dogs or sweet potato fries.
+With minimal drinks like this, ice can make or break things.
+Make sure your ice is fresh, and it hasn’t been sitting in your freezer for more than a few days.
+If your ice trays share freezer space with food, be sure the latter is sealed up snugly to prevent odors and off-flavors from infiltrating the ice.
+The last thing you want is Ranch Water that tastes vaguely of corn dogs or sweet potato fries.

 Here are a couple of great Ranch Water recipes to try out, so here’s to spring.